Dor-sketch/Dor-sketch/README.md

 ---

+### Professional Summary
+Transitioning from an extensive legal background with the Israel Defense Forces, I'm melding my analytical and advisory skills with my passion for computer science.
+With hands-on experience in C, C++, and Python, I aim to drive impactful solutions in the tech world.
+Looking to collaborate on projects and expand my horizons in software engineering.

+---

 ### Objective

-Transitioning from an extensive legal background with the Israel Defense Forces, I am melding my analytical and advisory skills with my passion for computer science.
-As a self-taught software enthusiast who pursued computer science during my military service, I'm eager to dive deeper into the realm of software engineering.
-Looking for roles in frontend, backend, full-stack, and data science.
-Actively seeking internships and collaboration opportunities in the tech sector.
+Eager to dive deeper into the realm of software engineering, leveraging my unique blend of legal analysis and tech skills.
+Passionate about both frontend and backend development.
+Actively seeking internships and collaboration opportunities that challenge me to learn and contribute to real-world tech solutions.

+---

 ### Education